 The understated gravestone offers a contrast to Klimt’s gargantuan life and artistic style.
 The plain, smallish, square slab just bears his name.
-It’s markedly different to the imposing columns of Otto Wagner’s grave just a few steps away.
+The approach is markedly different to the imposing columns of Otto Wagner’s grave just a few steps away.

 How to find Klimt’s grave